 When we think of federal taxes, the first things that come to mind are the taxes taken out of our paychecks and the income tax forms we fill out each year.
 However, we actually pay in a lot more to the federal government than what is calculated on our annual returns through something called excise taxes.

-Emily Black, an IRS business services agent, states in 2011, excise tax collections comprised just two percent of all IRS revenues, but “to put things in perspective, that’s over $49 billion in excise tax collections.”
+Emily Black, an IRS business services agent, states in 2015, excise tax collections comprised just three percent of all IRS revenues, but “to put things in perspective, that’s over $98.3 billion in excise tax collections.”
 Federal taxes are attached to many of the items we purchase on a regular—sometimes even daily—basis.
 The reason we don’t notice or consider these taxes is that they're hidden in the purchase price of the item we’re buying.

 Air transportation taxes